Weather StoryAlmanac, microseasons, and the day's weather story.

 What is the coldest month in Miramar?

-January is typically coldest, averaging about 68°F.
+January is Miramar's coldest month, averaging about 69°F.

 When can I start a vegetable garden in Miramar?